tomaslangkaas/markof.js/README.md

 ##### `markof.quotes(primaryLeft, primaryRight[, secondaryLeft, secondaryRight])`

-Sets the characters to be used as quotation marks, defaults to `` and `` for primary quotation marks and `` and `` for secondary quotation marks.
+Sets the characters to be used as quotation marks, defaults to `&ldquo;` and `&rdquo;` for primary quotation marks and `&lsquo;` and `&rsquo;` for secondary quotation marks.
 Different languages use different characters for this, see link.

 ##### `markof.safe(unsafeString)`